Meet Your Expectations With Guarantees: Beyond Worst-Case Synthesis in Quantitative Games: Truncated Sum Value Function - Shortest Path Problem

-We provide here the following results.
-First, we show that satisfaction of the $\BWC$ problem for the truncated sum value function can be decided in pseudo-polynomial time (Sect.~\ref{subsec:ts_pseudoPolyAlgo}).
-Second, we show that pseudo-polynomial memory may be necessary to satisfy the $\BWC$ problem and that it always suffices (Sect.~\ref{subsec:ts_memory}).
-Third, we show that the decision problem cannot be solved in polynomial time unless $\PTIME = \NPTIME$ by providing an $\NPTIME$-hardness result (Sect.~\ref{subsec:ts_hardness}).
+We establish the following results.
+First, satisfaction of the $\BWC$ problem for the truncated sum value function can be decided in pseudo-polynomial time (Sect.~\ref{subsec:ts_pseudoPolyAlgo}).
+Second, pseudo-polynomial memory may be necessary to satisfy the $\BWC$ problem and that it always suffices (Sect.~\ref{subsec:ts_memory}).
+Third, the decision problem cannot be solved in polynomial time unless $\PTIME = \NPTIME$ by providing an $\NPTIME$-hardness result (Sect.~\ref{subsec:ts_hardness}).